Cray-HPE/docs-csm/operations/configure_cray_cli.md

    ncn# scp /usr/share/doc/csm/install/scripts/craycli_init.py ncn-m002:~/my_dir/
    ncn# ssh ncn-m002
    ncn-m002# cd my_dir
-   ncn-m002# python3 /usr/share/doc/csm/install/scripts/craycli_init.py --run
+   ncn-m002# python3 ./craycli_init.py --run
    ```

-   At this point expect it to proceed as documented, but it will fail on the node that was
+   At this point expect it to proceed as documented, but it will fail again on the node
-   originally used due to the lack of critical Python modules.
+   originally attempted on due to the lack of critical Python modules on that node, but
+   may complete successfully on the rest of the nodes.

-   Alternatively the modules could be installed using 'pip' or 'pip3' if that is installed on the node.
+   Alternatively the modules could be installed using 'pip' or 'pip3' if that is available on the node.

 **NOTE:**  While resolving these issues is beyond the scope of this section, more information about what is failing can be found by adding `-vvvvv` to the `cray init ...` commands.